winstonallo/blog/starlight/src/content/docs/blog/strlen.md

 - libc version: 2.39-0ubuntu8.5

 Results may vary on different hardware and environments.
-## Better Approach
+## Faster Approach
-The issue with the naive approach is that we are iterating over the string
+The issue with the naive approach is that we are iterating over the string byte by byte, and comparing each of them with $0$.
+This is bad for a few reasons:
 ## SIMD GO BRRRR